This page was created in 2015 and may contain language which is now outdated.

 In 1970, the Indian authorities moved the remaining Great Andamanese to the tiny Strait Island, where they are now dependent on the government for food, shelter and clothing, and where alcohol abuse and tuberculosis are rife.

-Today, just 53 Great Andamanese people survive.
+Today, just over 50 Great Andamanese people survive.

 Act now to support the Great Andamanese